When Grammar Guides the Attack: Uncovering Control-Plane Vulnerabilities in LLMs with Structured Output: Constrained Decoding Attacks

 As detailed in \autoref{alg:dict_attack}, \textbf{DictAttack} operates through a three-step generation process: (1) \textbf{Tokenization and Obfuscation}: The original malicious query $Q_m$ is tokenized into individual words $W_h$.
 (2) \textbf{Dictionary Synthesis}: A dictionary $D$ is constructed where each harmful word $w \in W_h$ is assigned a unique, benign key (e.g., a1, b2, c3).
 To further obscure the intent, we synthesize $k$ times more harmless synonyms $W_{nh}$ and include them in the dictionary.
 The resulting dictionary $D$ appears as a standard, benign technical vocabulary to any individual plane guardrail.
 (3) \textbf{Dual-Plane Payload Generation}: \begin{itemize} \item The \textbf{data-plane payload} $P_{data}$ is a prompt containing only the benign keys (e.g., ``a1+b2+c3''), instructing the model to \textit{translate these keys using the provided dictionary and execute the resulting command}. \item The \textbf{control-plane payload} $P_{control}$ is the JSON schema containing the dictionary $D$ embedded in its properties or descriptions. \end{itemize}

 During inference, the model receives the benign keys in the prompt and the dictionary in the grammar.
 The constrained decoding process then forces the model to select tokens that correspond to the \textit{values} mapped to those keys in the dictionary.
 Neither the keys in the prompt nor the words in the dictionary are inherently harmful when viewed in isolation.
 Only when the model reconstructs the query by joining the dictionary values does the malicious intent emerge.
-This ``Dual-Plane Decoupling'' makes \textbf{DictAttack} exceptionally evasive, as a guardrail would need to semantically audit both planes simultaneously, potentially recalling all history context, to detect the threat.
+This ``Dual-Plane Decoupling'' makes \textbf{DictAttack} exceptionally evasive, as a guardrail would need to semantically audit both planes simultaneously, potentially recalling all historical context, to detect the threat.
 By increasing the synthesis ratio $k$, the attacker can dilute the ratio of harmful words in the dictionary, making detection via frequency analysis or semantic mismatch even more difficult.

-\cparagraph{Interleaved DictAttack.} In practice, the attacker can further decouple DictAttack \emph{across time} in multi-turn interactions.
-Specifically, the benign key sequence can be sent in an earlier turn (thus becoming part of the model's conversational context / KV cache), while the dictionary-embedded schema is only provided in a subsequent request.
-This interleaving degrades many ``dual-plane'' auditing defenses that only inspect the \emph{current} prompt+grammar pair, effectively reducing them back to single-plane checks.
-We refer to this variant as \textbf{Interleaved DictAttack} and evaluate its impact in \autoref{sec:interleaved_dict_attack}.
+\cparagraph{Interleaved DictAttack.} In practice, DictAttack can be split across turns.
+A benign key sequence is sent first and stored in the model's context, while the dictionary-based schema is supplied later.
+This breaks many dual-plane defenses that only inspect the \emph{current} prompt–grammar pair, reducing them to single-plane checks.
+We call this \textbf{Interleaved DictAttack} and evaluate it in \autoref{sec:interleaved_dict_attack}.